Culturally Appropriate Advocacy

 We are doing this by:

-- Employing BAME Advocates with a track record of providing Advocacy to BAME people with Mental Health needs.
+- Employing Advocates who are from a Black Asian or Minority Ethnic (BAME) background with a track record of providing Advocacy to BAME people with Mental Health needs

 - Providing group advocacy services to people in in-patient psychiatric settings.

 - Providing group advocacy sessions in local community settings